EdenWise/hjcrc/hjcrc.md

 • We have to go through evolution all together else we will become ignorant of the people left behind.

 • Hardness and softness are hardly male and female attributes!
-Hardness comes from people who are safe/protected because they have a history of having used the flood (1).
-The second group is soft from timidity/conservativeness created by being on a lower perspective from saved people (somewhat some people of the right and certainly the people of Eden).

-• Hardness and softness are hardly male and female attributes!
-They are because the first group (the Jews) got to exercise the secret of heaven (and flood) and felt its production-protection.
-The second group, starting with the wives are submissive/conservative because they inherited the protection, got to "rest" when they ruled (a "golden age"—were they got (a luxury) to be passionate.
-(The gret two,  the flooders had to rest)
+They are because the first group (the Jews) got to exercise the secret of heaven (and flood) and felt its production and got audacious.
+The second group, starting with the wives, inherited the protection, and learned submissiveness/conservativeness as a way to survive.
+(Softness/submissiveness... becomes passion during their allowed/fooled rule—the great Jewish two, the flooders had to rest)

 • Saved-people/gods... your perspective is going to give you divisiveness simply by position; by default we want to feel righteous/good-with-nature so a higher perspective will overlook feeling guilty.